My long-term partner and I live in separate homes, which is what I need to thrive as a solitude-loving introvert.

 Here’s why living apart together (LAT) works for me as an introvert:

 I now have a space where I can decompress from the world.
 As an introvert and a highly sensitive person (HSP), I need a calm, inviting space that restores me after my daily interactions.
-Clutter, messes and stimulating environments make me feel unsettled and stressed.
+Clutter, messes, and stimulating environments make me feel unsettled and stressed.
 Now, when I walk in the door, there are no surprises.
 Nobody has left a mess I need to either clean up or talk to them about.

 3. I have less guilt.

-4. Our relationship is actually stronger.
+4. My relationship with my partner is stronger.

 When I have time to myself, I show up better for others, especially my significant other.
-I feel less stressed because I don’t feel the need to be “on” for the person/people I live with, and most important, my urge for solitude is satisfied.
+I feel less stressed because I don’t feel the need to be “on” for the people I live with, and most important, my urge for solitude is satisfied.
 That solitude makes me feel whole and enhances my sense of self.
 All of this enhances my relationship with my partner.
 I’m happier, so I pass that happiness on to him.